 This item is on display at Melbourne Museum

 Honour Board - Associated Stock & Station Agents of Melbourne, circa 1920 Reg.
 No: HT 33129

 World War I honour board of polished wood, featuring a carved ram's head and foliage, commemorating the service of employees of Associated Stock & Station Agents of Melbourne.
 It is one of two almost-identical boards commissioned by this organisation (the other is retained by the Victorian Livestock Exchange).

 The honour board was made around 1920 to commemorate the service and sacrifice of the community of workers surrounding the Associated Stock and Station Agents of Melbourne, which was closely linked to the Newmarket Saleyards.
-It is a significant example of movable commemorative heritage, and is a window to the Newmarket society of the early 20th century.
+It is a significant example of movable commemorative heritage, and is a window to the Newmarket community of the early 20th century.
 It is likely to have been made by Goldman Manufacturing Co, whose label is on the sister honour board, and may have been carved by well-known Australian carver Robert Prenzel, or at least influenced by his work.